blitz/baresifter/README.md

 Baresifter outputs data in a tabular format that looks like:

 ```
-E <exc> O <capstone-instruction-id> <status> | <instruction hex bytes>
+EXC <exc> <OK|??> | <instruction hex bytes>
 ```

-`exc` is the CPU exception that was triggered, when baresifter tried to execute the instruction.
-Exception 1 (#DB) indicates that an instruction was successfully executed.
-The `capstone-instruction-id` is an integer that represents the instruction that Capstone decoded.
-A zero in this field means that Capstone could not decode the instruction. `status` is currently one of `BUG` (indicating a capstone bug), `UNKN` (indicating an undocumented instruction), or `OK` (nothing interesting was found).
+`exc` is the CPU exception that was triggered, when baresifter tried to execute the instruction. `OK` indicates the CPU decoded the instruction, `??` means we probably hit a bug in Baresifter.
+The rest are the instruction bytes in hexadecimal.

 A concrete example looks like this:

 ```
-E 0E O 0008 OK   | 00 14 6D 00 00 00 00
+EXC 0D OK | 0F 08
+EXC 06 OK | 0F 0A
-E 01 O 0000 UNKN | 0F 0D 3E
+EXC 01 OK | 0F 0D 00
-E 01 O 010A BUG  | 66 E9 00 00 00 00
 ```

-The first line is an instruction that decoded successfully and generated a page fault when executing (exception 0xE).
-Capstone knows this instruction.
+The first line is an instruction that decoded successfully and generated a general protection exception (#GP / 0x0D) when executing.
+In this case, it was a `invd` instruction.
+The second line is an invalid opcode (0x06).
+The third line is an instruction that decoded _and_ executed correctly by running into a #DB (0x01) exception.

-The second line is an undocumented instruction, i.e. the CPU executed it successfully (or at least didn't throw an undefined opcode exception), but Capstone has no idea what it is.

-The third line is
-a [Capstone bug](https://github.com/aquynh/capstone/pull/776).
-Here both the CPU and Capstone both decoded an instruction, the CPU was able to execute it, but Capstone and the CPU disagree on the length of that instruction.
+Earlier versions of Baresifter had a built-in disassembler to disassemble on-the-fly and find interesting discrepancies.
+This was removed in favor of offline analysis of the logs, but this offline analysis does not exist yet.